 Joining a student organization helps to build your network and can provide valuable skills.

-Our campus is home to more than 180 student organizations, eight of which are housed in the College of Business.
+Our campus is home to more than 180 student organizations, nine of which are housed in the College of Business.
 Student organizations provide business students with opportunities to take on a leadership role, work as a team, give back to the community, network, and advance their careers.
 Our students efforts outside the classroom have earned UM-Dearborn organizations multiple honors in national competitions.

 Alpha Kappa Psi provides students the opportunity to develop their professional and leadership skills in a fail-safe environment.
 Students have the chance to apply what they learn in the classroom to real life business situations.
 Our goal is to help our members develop professional skills and knowledge that will prepare them for their careers after graduation.
 Alpha Kappa Psi is recognized as the premier developer of principled business leaders, and a variety of leadership opportunities are available through officer positions and committee roles.
 During their time with Alpha Kappa Psi, our members can expect to expand their professional network and explore their career interests, all in a fun and friendly environment.

 The American Advertising Federation Club-Dearborn Chapter is organized for the benefit of UM-Dearborn students (campus-wide) who are interested in pursuing advertising and promotion as a career.
 We organized AAF-Dearborn to offer students a chance to explore the various opportunities in advertising, as a career, and to compete in contests sponsored by the American Advertising Federation (AAF).
 In addition, we will find opportunities to help companies in the region design and implement a cost effective way to promote their business.
 We are dedicated to bringing guests from the advertising industry to campus to speak and talk with students about careers.
 The AAF-Dearborn is a campus-wide, university recognized student organization, located in the College of Business.